Mirza404/web-tutorial-2025/week-2/Description.md

 `<thead>`, `<tbody>`, `<tfoot>` (to semantically separate parts)

-When not to use tables
+When **NOT** to use tables:

-Don’t use tables for layout — that’s bad practice (tables are for tabular data)
+Don’t use tables for layout, because that’s bad practice (tables are for tabular data)

-Use CSS / grid / flexbox later (but for now that’s future)

 ---

 #### Part 3